anthogr45/Dailyplanner/README.md

 ## Features Links

-The URL of the deployed application: https://anthogr45.github.io/Challenge03/Links to an external site.](https://anthogr45.github.io/Javascript_Quiz/)](https://anthogr45.github.io/Javascript_Quiz/)
+The URL of the deployed application: https://anthogr45.github.io/Dailyplanner/

-The URL of the GitHub repository that contains your code: Links to an external site.https://github.com/anthogr45/Challenge03Links to an external site.](https://github.com/anthogr45/Javascript_Quiz)https://github.com/anthogr45/Javascript_Quiz
+The URL of the GitHub repository that contains your code: https://github.com/anthogr45/Dailyplanner